MPAC Fact Sheet

 Our role is to accurately assess and classify all properties in Ontario.
 We do this in compliance with the Assessment Act and regulations set by the Government of Ontario.

-We are the largest assessment jurisdiction in North America, assessing and classifying more than 5.3 million properties with an estimated total value of $2.96 trillion in 2019.
+We are the largest assessment jurisdiction in North America, assessing and classifying more than 5 million properties in Ontario representing $3 trillion in property value.

 We are accountable to the Province, municipalities and property taxpayers of Ontario through a 13-member Board of Directors.
 The Board of Directors is comprised of provincial, municipal and taxpayer representatives appointed by the Minister of Finance.